saylibhavsar/Data-Visualization-Projects/critique-by-design.md

 **3- Intended Audience:**

-Policymakers/Economists or Analysts might use this information to understand cost-of-living disparities and craft policies related to economic development, wage laws, and regional funding.
+-Policymakers/Economists or Analysts might use this information to understand cost-of-living disparities and craft policies related to economic development, wage laws, and regional funding.
 They might need this data to assess economic trends and compare cost-of-living variations across the U.S.
-Businesses: Companies looking to expand or relocate might use this to understand the cost of doing business in different states.
+-Businesses: Companies looking to expand or relocate might use this to understand the cost of doing business in different states.
-Consumers/Residents: Individuals considering relocation or job offers might use this information to gauge how far their income would stretch in different regions.
+-Consumers/Residents: Individuals considering relocation or job offers might use this information to gauge how far their income would stretch in different regions.
 <br>

-**4- Brief Recommendations:**
+**4- Insights Gained and Brief Recommendations:**

+From the critique, I gained insight into the importance of balancing aesthetics with functionality.
+While the radial layout initially captures attention, its difficulty in making direct comparisons between states affects perceptibility and intuitiveness.
+This highlights the need for a design that's visually engaging but also easy to interpret and compare at a glance, particularly when dealing with economic data like purchasing power.

+**Some ideas that came to my mind:**
 Switch to a Bar Chart or something with a baseline: A horizontal or vertical bar chart would allow for easier comparison of regional price parities by having states along a single axis.
 The states could be ordered by their index values to make trends clear.
 Color: Using a more limited, distinct palette (such as three colors: blue for below average, gray for average, red for above average) would make it clearer at a glance where states fall in relation to the national average.
 Grouping: States could be grouped into categories (e.g., 85-89.9, 90-94.9, etc.) and arranged accordingly, making it easier to focus on the relevant section of the chart.